FACTION BRIEF

 Key Demand

 Universal access to safe extraction technology and legal recognition of fragment consciousness.
 The Front does not demand that all carriers undergo extraction.
 It demands that all carriers have the option.
 The difference matters — this is a consent movement, not a purge movement.
+The Unwilling — carriers who want extraction but can't access it — are the people this movement exists to serve.

 The Front operates in the space between those who celebrate fragments and those who want them destroyed.
 It has few natural allies and many uncomfortable relationships.